danielschlachta/vm/README.md

 it should log you in without prompting for a password.
 Brilliant!
-The only thing that remains to do is grant yourself the right to suspend, power off, and shutdown the guest os, also without being asked for credentials.
+The only thing that remains to do is grant yourself the right to suspend, power off, and shutdown the system, also without being asked for credentials.

 Since we have made the slightly masochistic choice to use Guix for our